 - Complete the confidential Free Application for Federal Student Aid (FAFSA), indicating Southwestern College (School Code Number 001940) on the form.
 Application forms may be obtained online at www.fafsa.gov.
 Priority application receipt date for financial aid for all returning learners is April 1. - 2.
-If a learner's application is selected for verification, submit requested supporting documents.
+Submit other documents if requested by the Office of Financial Aid.